NVIDIA/TensorRT/samples/python/tensorflow_object_detection_api/README.md

 For best results, make sure no other processes are using the GPU during engine build, as it may affect the optimal tactic selection process.

+**Note:** If you receive any error messages about non sufficient workspace size, especially when converting models with a larger batch size, increase the max workspace by adding an argument such as `--workspace 8` to assign up to an 8 Gb workspace size.

 #### INT8 Precision

 To build and calibrate an engine for INT8 precision, run: